- Attendance

 Attendance Procedures for Parents and Students

-- Attendance will be taken and recorded at the start of every period.
+- Attendance is taken and recorded at the start of every period.

-- Students that arrive at school after the bell rings, must sign-in in the office.
+- Students who arrive at school after the bell rings must sign in at the office.

-- If students need to leave for any reason, they must have parent communication with the attendance supervisor and sign out with her/him in the main office.
+- If students need to leave for any reason, they must have parent communication with the attendance office and sign out in the main office.
 Students who do not have parental permission will be held at school until parents are contacted to give permission for leaving.

-- If a student leaves campus without signing out, it will result in school consequences including loss of school privileges, possible detention, and parent communication.
+- If a student leaves campus without signing out, it may result in school consequences including loss of school privileges, possible Lunch Reflection, and parent communication.
 See restricted campus policy.

 - Attendance is the student’s responsibility.
-If a student needs to miss class for illness and/or appointments, the parent/guardian should contact the attendance supervisor by phone call or email before the start of the school day.
+If a student needs to miss class for illness and/or appointments, the parent/guardian must contact the attendance office by phone or email before the start of the school day.
 Absences not excused within 24 hours may be treated as unexcused absences.

-- If a student has health care provider appointments during the day, scheduling those, whenever possible, during a student’s responsibility period or during lunch break, will limit the academic impact of the absence.
+- If a student has health care provider appointments during the day, scheduling those, whenever possible, during a student’s responsibility period, skills class, or during lunch break, will limit the academic impact of the absence.

 Tardiness